parmacalcio1913/a-football-rag/README.md

 pip install -r requirements.txt
 ```

-Once you cloned the repo and install the dependencies, you need to set up the environment variables in `.env` file, similar to what shown in the `example.env` file.
+Once you cloned the repo and installed the dependencies, you need to set up the environment variables in `.env` file, similar to what shown in the `example.env` file.

 ```
 OPEN_AI_API_KEY="sk-MyUniqueOpenAiKey" # your OpenAI key here